 Originally, however, she was simply a baby-eating demoness and prostitute, possibly derived from similarly named Sumerian demons

-Has been featured rather extensively in several recent pop culture works.
+Has been featured rather extensively in several pop culture works.
 Considering the legend about her relationship with Adam was written in about the 9th century A.D.

 , Values Dissonance